sureshjoshi/pants-plugins/pants-plugins/experimental/scie/README.md

 ## Installation

-This plugin was developed using Python 3.9 and Pants 2.16.0.rc3, but should work with Pants 2.15+ (however, your mileage may vary).
+This plugin was tested on Python 3.9 and Pants 2.20.

 Add the following to your `pants.toml` file: